starc007/starc007/README.md

 🌱 I’m currently learning to remove software chaos, one at a time.

-👯 I’m looking to collaborate on open source projects using JavaScript.
+👯 I’m looking to collaborate on open source projects using JavaScript & Solidity.

-🥅 2022 Goals: Contribute more to Open Source projects, improve full stack skills.
+🥅 2022 Goals: Build more projects in Web3 Space.

 🍎 Beginner mindset (open to learning)